VinnySoares12/VinnySoares12/README.md

  </div>

   ## Goals:books:
    I'm interested in growing as a programmer and looking for my first experience in the IT area as an intern.
-For this I'm going to studying to achieve these goals until arrive on the top !
+For this I'm going to study a lot to achieve these goals until arrive on the top !